icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 	echo "import sys; sys.path.insert(1,'${HOME}/Library/Python/2.7/lib/python/site-packages')" >> ${HOME}/Library/Python/2.7/lib/python/site-packages/local.pth
 	pip install --user --upgrade numpy scipy matplotlib

-This worked in earyl September 2017, with the trunk of offline-software on macOS High Sierra (beta).
+This worked in early September 2017, with the trunk of offline-software on macOS High Sierra (beta).
 As homebrew updates, these instructions might not work as well.
 Your mileage may vary.